eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 tags: [Company]
 ---

 In our previous blog, we benchmarked **EloqKV** in memory cache mode, discussing both single-node and cluster performance.
 In this post, we delve into its write performance in transaction mode.
+We first benchmark **EloqKV** when durability is enforced, and then we benchmark it with distributed atomic operations with the Redis _WATCH / MULTI / EXEC_ commands.

 <!--truncate-->